IconoclastLabs/motion-rubberstamp/README.md

 ## Notes

 The iOS Simulator is trying to cache your app icons.
-For this reason we've put in a significant step that will refresh your simulator automatically by closing it before building.
+For this reason we've put in a significant step that will refresh your simulator automatically by closing it, should the stamps be updated.
+This is a small but notable necessary evil. our build detects that it needs to restamp.

-Your app data and simulator are restarted to refresh the icon to the latest version, which means your simulator will restart each time you build.
 It's a small but notable necessary evil.

 Motion-rubberstamp _currently_ only checks for app icons in the `/resources` path, regardless of what your Rakefile is configured for.

-Motion-rubberstamp will only run if your version or git information has changed to prevent invoking ImageMagick more than necessary.
+Motion-rubberstamp will only run if your version or git information has changed to prevent invoking ImageMagick and pals more than necessary.

 ## Uninstall
 #### Bye?